Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Model Inference

 Theorem \ref{thm_consistency} can be viewed as an enhanced version of Theorem~\ref{thm_member} for the special case with $G=G_0$, which states that under some regularity conditions, all group memberships can be correctly estimated (subject to a label permutation) with a probability tending to $1$ as $(N, T)\to\infty$.
-Similar results have also been established in the panel data literature \citep{su2016identifying,liu2020identification}.
-However, similar to Theorem~\ref{thm_member}, special care must be paid to the network structure in our work.
+Similar results have also been established in the panel data literature \citep[e.g.,][]{liu2020identification}.
+However, similar to Theorem~\ref{thm_member}, special care must be paid to the network structure in our work by considering the network structure related factors as $n_{up}$ and $n_{\max}$.

-Making use of Theorem \ref{thm_consistency} (b), the following Theorem establishes the asymptotic normality of model parameter estimators when $G=G_0$. \begin{theorem} Assume that $G = G_0$ and Conditions in Theorem \ref{thm_consistency}.
-Let $\wh \bxi_g^r$ be as defined in (\ref{upsilon_g}) with the refined membership $\wh \mG^r$ and $\bxi_g^0$ be the corresponding true parameter vector (after label permutation).
-Then we have that
+Making use of Theorem \ref{thm_consistency} (b), the following Theorem establishes the asymptotic normality of model parameter estimators when $G=G_0$. \begin{theorem} Let $\wh \bxi_g^r$ be defined by (\ref{upsilon_g}) with the refined membership $\wh \mG^r$ and $\bxi_g^0$ be the corresponding true parameter vector (after an appropriate label permutation).
+Define $\bSigma^{(g)}=\lim_{(N_g,T)\to\infty}(N_gT)^{-1}E\big(\bX_g^{0\top}\bX_g^0\big)$ with $\bX_g^0$ as in (\ref{upsilon_g}) by plugging in the true membership $\mG^0$.
+Assume that $G = G_0$, Conditions in Theorem \ref{thm_consistency} hold, and that $\bSigma^{(g)}$ is strictly positive definite.
+Then, it holds that